 Isaac's priority is to develop and implement ISMNZ databases that ensure data integrity and accessibility, as well as technologies that supports data analysis and reporting.
 Isaac will also play a leading role in creating a digital resource space for ISM field workers to support knowledge retention and sharing of their ministry work.
 Isaac is happy to provide IT advice and system support to ISM teams where applicable.

 If you would like to financially support Isaac Fung, please visit our donate page.

 In 2016 Janeen was appointed by the Board of ISMNZ to step into the role as Acting National Director for one year.
-Once Allen was in place as the new Director, Janeen took sabbatical leave in Japan for 16 months.
-Her time included Japanese language and cultural training, undertaking a Japanese returnee research project, and engaging in ministry amongst ISMNZ’s returnees in Japan as well utilising her gifts and developing language skills in a local church, pastored by one of ISMNZ’s Ministry Internship graduates.
+In September 2018 Janeen took sabbatical leave in Japan for 16 months.
+Her time included Japanese language & cultural training, as well as engaging in ministry amongst ISMNZ’s returnees in Japan.

 Janeen’s time in Japan was cut short in March of 2020 due to the pandemic halt on travel.
 Therefore, Janeen began a Master of Arts Degree in Christian Studies at Denver Seminary in Colorado, USA in preparation for God’s next stage in her journey.
 Two days after completing her degree in May 2023, she began a position as International Student & Study Abroad Advisor with Texas A&M University-Commerce.
 She will also serve to mobilize local churches and campus student groups to help equip them in ministry to the hundreds of international students at the university.